krabberod/ROD/README.md

 #  Ribosomal Operon Database (ROD)

+This is the future home for the **Ribosomal Operon Database (ROD)**.
+It is still in it's early stages and there are bound to be some error

-# Updates 13.02.2023
+## Updates 13.02.2023
+### ROD v0.4
-**Golden ROD** is born.
+- **Golden ROD** is born.
 69k glorious operons from 11k genomes in their full length!
+More stats coming...

-# Old stuff
+### Old stuff
-This is the future home for the **Ribosomal Operon Database (ROD)**.
-- The first version of the database has been uploaded [ROD v0.3](./ROD_v0.3.fasta.gz).
+- (Early Februrary 2024) The first version of the database has been uploaded [ROD v0.3](./ROD_v0.3.fasta.gz).
 For now, it is a fasta file with ribosomal sequences, and all the info is in the header.
 This version contains a set of **near**-full-length ribosomal operons.
-It contains 104k opeons, representing 16k genomes fished from 35k downloaded from NCBI.
+It contains 104k operons, representing 16k genomes fished from 35k downloaded from NCBI.
 The operons span at least 4000 bp.
 But some lack the beginning of 18S others the end of 28S (and sadly some lack both).
+-  The plan for the next release (nicknamed **v0.4 GoldenROD**) is to remove lacking the beginning or the end.
+The initial analysis of ROD seems to indicate that about 33% of the operons are missing portions in either '3 or '5.
+The updated number of full-length operons is 69K from 12K genome.
+***

 ## Data
-The main source for data is the genome assemblies from NCBI:
+The main source for data are the genome assemblies from NCBI:
 ```
 # To download the meta data:
 rsync -t -v rsync://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt .